-These are convention 20th century souvenir spoons that were made using
+These are conventional 20th century souvenir spoons that were made

 British coins.